krisleech/chalk_dust/README.md

 by allowing models to subscribe to activity feeds published by other models.

 Every time an activity occurs it is copied to all subscribers of the target of that activity.
-This creates an activty feed per subscriber.
+This creates an activity feed per subscriber.
 This results in more data but scales better and allows additional features such as the ability of the subscriber to delete/hide activity items.